Say goodbye to 2017 and make some changes to protect your Technology!

 That being said, my number one Resolution is to Organize.
-Now this is an incredibly broad word and in its entirety, is way easier said than done.
-My point here is just focus on ONE part of your life.
+Now, this is an incredibly broad word and in its entirety, is way easier said than done.
+My point here is just focused on ONE part of your life.
 Your desk, your bedroom, your kitchen.
 Likewise, maybe just your EMAIL, your to-do list, your daily routine, etc.

 So, guess what?
 No more frantic searching for documents or ID cards that you need once a year and can never remember the “clever” spot you put them in!
 Try this and you will NEVER look back!
 AND you will never look for those documents either!

 2. UPDATE your software!

 Some of the most damaging Cyber-attacks in 2017 involved Ransomware.
 In May, the ransomware known as WannaCry affected more than 200,000 Windows computers in 150 countries.
 Security experts believe the malware spread through machines by getting people to download it via email.

 This is the incredible part: Microsoft had already released a security update that would have prevented the WannaCry malware from infecting machines.
 But the hacked computers were behind on downloading the updates.
 This episode was an important reminder that keeping your software up to date is crucial.

 Amid Uber’s laundry list of scandals, which included sexual harassment accusations and an undisclosed security breach, there was an important revelation that everyone can learn from.
 It involved Unroll.me, a free service that unsubscribes you from junk mail.